arcaneiceman/kraken/README.md

 ### Change Log:

 #### 1.1.0
-NOTE : Due to breaking changes, you may still be seeing this notification on the v1.0.6 client.
-Please update your client to the latest version.
-On browser, empty cache and hard reload.
-For local client, go to the Kraken <a href="https://github.com/arcaneiceman/kraken-client/releases">release page</a> to download the latest version.
 Updates:
 - Browser auto-updates at new version release
 - Active Requests can be made using both hccapx and cap/pcap files